 Before getting into the air, there are a few things you’ll want to check.
 Here’s a handy pre-flight checklist for you to follow:

-- Make sure that your transmitter is charged.
+- Make sure that your transmitter is charged before use.
+Nothing spells crash more than a low battery transmitter.

 - Check the propellers (chipped or cracked props should be replaced)

-- Make sure the propellers are securely fastened.
+- Make sure the propellers are securely fastened on the motors.

-- Check that there are no loose parts on your UAV.
+- Check that there are no loose parts on your UAV unless it is intended.

 Safety Tip #1